Even though I never use open tunings on a gig, I spend a lot of time songwriting and trying out arrangements with them.

 Guitar in Open G tuning

 In this article I'll be looking at some ways that you can use the Open G tuning to maximum effect, for playing and also songwriting.
 It's a great tuning for guitar chords and also slide guitar, which are explained in some of my other hubs.
+If you can, it's good to dedicate a guitar to this tuning, or at least to have one guitar just ready for open tunings.

 Open G is d g d g b d (low to high)